tatigabru/tati-tools/README.md

+# Tati-tools

-# A set of helper tools for computer vision tasks.
+This is a set of helper tools for computer vision tasks.

+### Includes

+* Configs parsing
+* Tools for deep learning models
+* Common PyTorch routines (fix random seed, load, save)
+* Logging setups and examples
+* Losses: Focal loss, Jaccard loss, Dice losses and combination of losses.
+* Visualization of computer vision predictions
+* Metrics for CV tasks
+* Image, bboxes and masks helpers
+* Sample datasets

 ### Installation